andrewbutterfield/reasonEq/doc/TUTORIAL.md

 and checked using `b i`:

 ```
-MyReasonEq.Equiv> b I Equiv
+MyReasonEq.> b I Equiv
 MyReasonEq.Equiv*> b i
 Equiv
 MyReasonEq.Equiv*>
 ```

+The `Equiv` theory is installed and is now the current working theory.
+The prompt now includes the current theory name.
 The asterisk on the prompt indicates that the prover state has been modified, but not yet saved.
 Save it, just to be safe:

 ```